Greater-Nashville-Regional-Council/GNRC-Data-Integration/README.md

 + Tennessee Bureau of Investigation Incident Reports
 + Zillow Housing Statistics

-## Formatting, Calculations, Exports and Data Storage
-As this process is developed as an outline for all data pulls and formatting, exports from API calls and download formatting are standardized and stored to be pulled into other projects and filtered appropriately.
-Frequently used formatting/calculations from raw data are performed for all geographies in the GNRC region and many adjacent geographies simultaneously.
-The raw data is catalogued, but can dropped at this point in a storage pinch.
-For every data source and year, requested data points are accumulated here over time.
-All files are available to be catalogued, or deleted and reproduced using the same process when needed for other projects for storage efficiency.
+### **Transform**

+These data are aggregated to appropriate geographies, and formatted and standardized to be pulled into other projects and filtered appropriately.
+The primary method of transformation used at this time is simple structural adjustment made by aggregating raw data into relevant groups for analysis, as well as destructive as the decision was made not to store the raw data as it is easily re-extracted.

+### **Load**

+Data are loaded into a SQLite database where the structure is maintained by research staff and transportable and available to be shared to other staff.

 ## File Structure